junglesta/wherenodoctor/__LAB/chapters/13-some-very-common-sicknesses.md

 **_WARNING:_** If dehydration gets worse or other danger signs appear, go for medical help (see p.
 159).
 It may be necessary to give liquid in a vein (intravenous solution).

 **_Note:_** In some countries packets of Oral Rehydration Salts (ORS) are available for mixing with water.
 These contain a simple mix of sugar, salt, citrate, zinc, and potassium (see p.
 381).
-However, homemade drinks—especially cereal drinks—when correctly prepared are often cheaper, safer, and more effective than ORS packets.
+However, homemade drinksespecially cereal drinkswhen correctly prepared are often cheaper, safer, and more effective than ORS packets.

 # DIARRHEA AND DYSENTERY